SoundaryalakshmiSaravanan/M3_Group57/1_RemoteKeylessEntry/1_Requirement/README.md

 2. System shall automatically unlock the car door when the button is pressed **twice**.

-3. System shall activate or deactivate the alarm when the button is pressed **thrice**.
+3. System shall activate or deactivate the alarm when the button is pressed **three times**.

 4. System shall approach light when the button is pressed **four times**.